clockworklabs/spacetime-docs/docs/unity/part-2b-c-sharp.md

 ## Create a Server Module

-Run the following command to initialize the SpacetimeDB server module project with Rust as the language:
+Run the following command to initialize the SpacetimeDB server module project with C# as the language:

 ```bash
 spacetime init --lang=rust server